houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ## Walkie Talkie Hardware

-The enclosure was designed to have enough space to solder every wire, but a custom PCB version was also made.
+The enclosure was designed to have enough space to solder every wire, but a custom PCB version was also made, scroll all the way down to learn more about fabricating PCB.

 <p align="center">
   <img src="Assets/readme/grey-walkie-only.jpg" alt="Grey ESP32 walkie talkie" width="420">